nationalarchives/tdr-e2e-tests/README.md

 Cucumber provides "tagging" configuration to control what features/scenarios are run.
 This is useful if you want to only run some tests locally.

 1. In the `TestRunner` class set the tags option as follows: `tags = Array("@testsIWantToRun")`
-2. Select the feature(s) and/or scenario(s) you to run and annotate with the tag.
+2. Select the feature(s) and/or scenario(s) you want to run and annotate them with the tag.
   * For example:
     ```
     @testIWantToRun